sanjiovani100/ai-medellin-1000/docs/making-solar-template-main.md

    ```

 3. This will update your main branch with all the Solar template code, making it the default site at https://ai-medellin-1000.vercel.app/

+### Verifying the Deployment

+After completing the merge and pushing to GitHub, you may need to:

+1. Check the Vercel deployment logs to ensure the build completed successfully
+2. Clear your browser cache or try in an incognito window
+3. Wait a few minutes for Vercel to complete the deployment

 ### Option 2: Update Production Branch in Vercel